renvieir/emprestae/docs/README.md

 docs
 =========
-pasta destinada a documentos do projeto
+pasta destinada a documentção do projeto